nasa/harmony-trajectory-subsetter/CHANGE.md

+[version 0.4.2] 2025-10-24

+- **DAS-2433**
+ - Removes hdfeos and hdfeos5 from the trajectory subsetter dependencies.

 [version 0.4.1] 2025-09-04

 - **DAS-2414**
  - Updates to return NoData warning when the requested time range falls within the dataset bounds but yields no data due to internal gaps or voids.
  - Refactor code to retrieve ProcessArguments values once into a local variable, replacing repeated calls to its getter methods.